pleumann/pasta80/README.md

 $ tnylpo -soy,4,0  # Run in full-screen mode with (Spectrum Next) colors
 ```

 There is a folder containing examples and a folder containing tests for the compiler.
-The main test suite `all.pas` needs to be compiled with `--opt` because of its size.
+The main test suite `all.pas` needs to be compiled with optimizations because of its size.